The working model car engine that I built as a kid, at eight

 This makes it a little harder to assemble.
 Also the quality of the casting doesn't seem to be what it used to.
 I purchased this for my Nephew and a neighbor’s kid and both of them said it needed some extra filing to get the parts to fit perfectly.
 This will require some extra patients on the part of the builder.

 You can buy the standard screws that the model came with years ago at local hardware stores.
 You will need 34 2-56 nuts, 14 2-56 1/4 inch screws, 20 2-56 1/2 inch screws to replace the supplied metric nuts and screws.
-This only cost a few dollars and will save you a lot of aggravation when it's time to assemble the model car engine kit.
+This only cost a few dollars and will save you a lot of aggravation during the assemble process.

 Although my model lasted several years it eventually seized up.
-When I tried to force it, the plastic block cracked and basically my model car engine was completely destroyed.
-An interesting difference between the modern models and the ones that I had was mine came with an electric motor and you pushed a button to turn the engine over.
+When I tried to force it, the plastic block cracked and it was completely destroyed.
+An interesting difference between the modern kits and the one I had, was mine came with a battery powered electric motor.
+It looked like a starter.
+You pushed a button to turn the engine over.

-The modern car engine kit has a hand crank on the flywheel that you use to manually turn the engine over.
+The modern version has a hand crank on the flywheel that you use to manually turn the engine over.
 This could save the model from destruction down the road.
-I saw a note from someone else who put the newer model together and they stated not to use vegetable oil as recommended by the instructions.
+I saw an interesting note from someone else who put the newer kit together.
+They mentioned not to use vegetable oil as recommended by the instructions.

-I'm not saying that if you buy your kid this plastic model engine kit that he or she will become a certified master technician and work on cars for the rest of their life like me.
+I'm not saying if you buy your kid this plastic model that he or she will become a certified master technician.
+In fact, they probably won't work on cars for the rest of their life like me or save you thousands on car repairs with pro bono maintenance and advice.

-But even if this child becomes a lawyer they will always know how the engine in their BMW operates and know exactly what happens when the key is turned.
-This can be a valuable life lesson for any age group but again the model is recommended for ages 12 and up.
+But even if this child becomes a professional athlete they will always know how the engine in their BMW operates and know exactly what happens when the key is turned.
+This can be a valuable life lesson for any age group, but again the kit is recommended for ages 12 and up.

 One of the most impressive things to me is the physical size of the model which is 1:4 scale.
 The exact physical size is 22.2 inches in length x 16.6" Width x 4.6" Height and it weighs an impressive 3.6 lbs which is quite a bit for plastic.